Willyb15/Data-Science-Python/Week2/more_data_structures.md

 Remember, when discussing dictionaries above, we talked about how checking if an item is in a list requires us to check every item in the list?
 This can be computationally expensive and generally we want to avoid it.
 What do we do instead then?

 We use a set!
 The reason why lies in the fact that sets in Python are built very similarly to dictionaries.
 There's an underlying hash table that allows elements to be stored, and, more importantly, queried for membership within a set (*Note, this means that the elements of a set have to be immutable*).
-This operation happens much faster than with lists ([here's](https://wiki.python.org/moin/TimeComplexity) some coverage on how quickly some Python methods run).
+This operation happens much faster with sets than with lists ([here's](https://wiki.python.org/moin/TimeComplexity) some coverage on how quickly some Python methods run).
 Lets take a look at this in action, and simultaneously learn about how to time things in IPython.

 ```python
 In [1]: my_list = range(10000)